kuzzleio/kuzzle-enterprise-probe/README.md

 +------------------------+                   +--------------------------+
 ```

-This plugins (the "Probes" plugin in the image) transforms a Kuzzle instance into a Kuzzle Data Collector, which is the one that receives the events from the listeners installed on the Kuzzle instance in production.
+This plugin (the "Probes" plugin in the image) transforms a Kuzzle instance into a Kuzzle Data Collector, which is the one that receives the events from the listeners installed on the Kuzzle instance in production.

 The "Listener" plugin listens to events raised by the hooks specified in its configuration.